 - Disney Deluxe and Deluxe Villa Resorts: $25 per night

 Free standard parking is available to Guests staying at the Campsites at Disney’s Fort Wilderness Resort.
 Each campsite provides parking space for one (1) motorized vehicle.

 If you are not staying overnight at a resort and just want to visit the resort to see it, dine, or shop you do not have to pay for parking.
 They do limit your visit to a couple of hours though.
 During peak times they monitor this by giving you a colored parking sheet that you put in your dash.
 They have a color for each hour and monitor the lot.

 DVC Members will not be charged for standard overnight self-parking when staying at a DVC Deluxe Villa, regardless of whether they use vacation points or another form of payment.
 Members also will not be charged to park when using vacation points to stay at a Walt Disney World Resort hotel.

 Valet parking is available at some Disney resorts for registered guests and also for those visiting the resort.
 Valet Parking is available at select Disney Deluxe Resorts and Disney Deluxe Villas for $33 per night (sales tax included).

 Disney World Parking Tips

-General Parking Tips
+Disney Parking Tips

 Take a Picture.
 Disney parking lots are huge and you will not want to lose your car at the end of a tiring park day.
-Take a quick picture of which section you are in and what row number you are in and text it to a family member so that it has a time stamp.
+Take a quick picture of which section you are in and what row number you are in and text it to a family member so that it has a timestamp.

 Forgot Where You Parked?
 If you forget the section that you parked in, let the Parking Lot Cast Member know the approximate time that you arrived.
 Based on that info, they should be able to direct you to the section that you are in since they park sections in a certain order.